Skip to content

 68. Biodiversity policy?

-The company only mentions biodiversity in relation to inside HCV/HCS/set-asides but no policy includes both commitment and time-bound targets for protecting biodiversity.
+The company only mentions biodiversity in relation to inside HCV/HCS/set-asides but no policy includes both commitment and time-bound targets to protect biodiversity.

 • N